rabbikraz/kraztest/README.md

 ### Troubleshooting

 **Database connection errors:**
-- Ensure `DATABASE_URL` includes `?sslmode=require` for Supabase
+- Ensure connection string includes `?sslmode=require` for Supabase
-- Check that your database allows connections from Netlify's IP ranges
+- Check that your database allows connections from Cloudflare's IP ranges
-- Verify the connection string is correct
+- Verify the connection string is correct (uses pooler for serverless)

 **Admin login not working:**
 - Ensure you've created an admin user